TritonDataCenter/rfd/rfd/0086/multiprocess.md

   watches: [
     {
       name: "database",
-      exec: "reconfigure-db-connection.sh",
     },
     {
       // we gracefully handle missing redis so this is a soft dependency.
       // we update the config whenver the list of members changes
       name: "redis",
-      exec: "reload-redis-configuration.sh"
     }
   ]
 }
 ```

-In the example above, if `setup` fails ContainerPilot will never start `app`, so it should mark the `app` service state as failed as well.
-If ContainerPilot reaches a state where no services can continue, it should exit.
+In the example above, if `setup` fails ContainerPilot will never start `app`, so it should mark the `app` job state as failed as well.
+If ContainerPilot reaches a state where no jobs can continue, it should exit.
 To avoid stalled containers, ContainerPilot will need a way to automatically detect unresolvable states.

 _Related GitHub issues:_
 - [Startup dependency sequencing](https://github.com/joyent/containerpilot/issues/273)